StockManagementLabs/atum-rest-api-docs/source/includes/wp-api-v3/_inbound-stock.md

 ]
 ```

-## List all products ##
+## List all inbound products ##

-This API helps you to view all the products.
+This API helps you to view all the inbound products.

 ### HTTP request ###